Democratic Party (Italy): Leadership of Elly Schlein

 The 2023 leadership election scheduled for February 2023 was the final step of a "constituent" process for the PD, as the party amended its statute, updated its internal charters and refreshed its political platform, while welcoming individuals, minor parties and groups.
 Among minor parties, Article One, Solidary Democracy and the Democratic Centre indicated their intent to merge into the PD.
 Outgoing secretary Letta and Article One leader Roberto Speranza were chosen to lead the committee overseeing the process.
 Former minister Paola De Micheli was the first to announce her candidacy in late September, but the two top contenders were Stefano Bonaccini, president of Emilia Romagna, and Elly Schlein, Bonaccini's former vice president.
-Bonaccini was supported by most regional presidents and big-city mayors, plus the more moderate factions of the party, notably including Reformist Base, while the more radical Schlein counted on the endorsement on most of the party's left and most bigwigs, including former leaders Dario Franceschini (despite most of his faction was for Bonaccini) and Nicola Zingaretti.
+Bonaccini was supported by most regional presidents and big-city mayors, plus the more moderate factions of the party, notably including Reformist Base, while the more radical Schlein counted on the endorsement on most of the party's left and most bigwigs, including former leaders Dario Franceschini (despite most of his faction supporting Bonaccini) and Nicola Zingaretti.
 A fourth candidate, Gianni Cuperlo, representing the traditional left-wing within the party, announced his bid just before Christmas.

 Bonaccini won the first round by receiving 52.9% of the vote among party members in local conventions, while Schlein came second with 34.9% and was the only one to qualify for the primary election, along with Bonaccini.
 In the event, on 26 February, Schlein was surprisingly elected secretary, by defeating Bonaccini 53.8% to 46.2%.

-Schelin was officially appointed by the national assembly, on 12 March.
+Schlein was officially appointed by the national assembly, on 12 March.
 On the same day, as proposed by Schlein, Bonaccini was elected as the party's president.
+In June 2023, during an assembly of delegates held in Naples, Article One was merged into the PD.

+In the 2024 European Parliament election Schlein will lead the party in two constituencies, but refrained to add her name to the symbol, after internal opposition.
+Bonaccini, philanthropist Cecilia Strada and journalist Lucia Annunziata will lead the party in the other three constituencies.
+Other leading candidates include Giorgio Gori, Matteo Ricci and Antonio Decaro (outgoing mayors of Bergamo, Pesaro and Bari, respectively), as well as former party leader Zingaretti and Marco Tarquinio, a social-conservative and pacifist journalist.
+The PD's share of the vote was 24.1%, with Decaro and Bonaccini being the most voted candidates and receiving far more preference votes than Schlein in their respective constituencies.